 - Oil: You can use canola, vegetable, or melted coconut oil.

 - Vanilla extract: Use pure vanilla extract, if possible.

 - Semi-sweet chocolate chips: I love the extra chocolate flavor they add, so I highly recommend using some if you have them on hand.

 To start, you’ll need at least a 12-ounce mug.
 I suggest spraying the mug with nonstick cooking spray or greasing it with some butter so the cake doesn’t stick.

-Then, you’ll whisk together some all-purpose flour, cocoa powder, granulated sugar, baking powder, and a tiny pinch of salt.
-Next, you’ll add some milk, oil, and vanilla extract and stir until just combined.
+Then, you’ll whisk together the all-purpose flour, cocoa powder, granulated sugar, baking powder, and a tiny pinch of salt.
+Next, add the milk, oil, and vanilla extract and stir until just combined.

 Once you’ve mixed up the cake batter, you’ll pour it into your greased mug.
 At this point, you can add some chocolate chips for a chocolate chip mug cake.
 This step is optional, but I love them!